Aalok31/HR-ANALYTICS/README.md

 - **Overtime** and **frequent travel** likely correlate with attrition—consider policies addressing workload and travel.
 - Targeted learning paths and career progression can reduce exits in junior roles.

-## 📄 License
-MIT — free to use with attribution.

 ---